 Tokyo: If you’re traveling from Tokyo, you can fly to Iwakuni Kintaikyo Airport from Haneda (1.5 hour flight) and catch a 10-minute bus to Iwakuni Station.
-From there, you can catch an old-style bus at bus stop #2 to Kintaikyo and enjoy the narrow traditional streets on the way!
-If you travel by bullet train it is 4.5 hours from Tokyo via Hiroshima to Shin-Iwakuni Station by JR Tokaido-Sanyo Shinkansen Line.
+From there, you can catch an old-style bus at Bus Stop #2 to Kintaikyo and enjoy the narrow traditional streets on the way.
+You can also fly into Hiroshima.

 Hiroshima: If you have a JR Pass you need to make the most of, Shin-Iwakuni is only 15 minutes from Hiroshima on the bullet train, and if not, Iwakuni Station is under an hour away on regular trains.

 Osaka: It takes two hours and 10 minutes by bullet train to Shin Iwakuni Station (via Hiroshima).